Mazinger: Hover Pilder

 Traditionally, Mazingers are controlled thanks to a flying vehicle that docks on the mecha's head and activates it.

 The first one, built for Mazinger Z, was the Hover Pilder, a small hovercraft, later replaced by the Jet Pilder.
 In Great Mazinger, this device takes the form of Brain Condor, and in Mazinkaiser it's called the Kaiser Pilder, which resembles Brain Condor more closely due to its sharp shape (in contrast to Mazinger Z's Pilder, that had a more bulbous shape) and the way it rests on Kaiser's head, leaving one of its fins standing vertically like the crest of a rooster.

 These aircraft are always red, except in the Mazinkaiser OVA version of Mazinger Z, where the Hover Pilder is white.
-Grendizer doesn't have a small aircraft, instead the robot itself is fitted inside a larger ship called the spazer for aerial attacks and the robot can launch from it when ever there is a need for a ground battle.
+Grendizer doesn't have a small aircraft, instead the robot itself is fitted inside a larger ship called the spazer for aerial attacks and the robot can launch from it whenever there is a need for a ground battle.
 Some times Grendizer can stand on top of the spaizer and use it to fly so it can have more freedom in aerial battles.